johnmarios/advanced-programming-techniques-lab/labs/lab06/README.md

 We used QoS 1 for motion events because it guarantees delivery while keeping latency and overhead low.
 Although duplicates may occur, they can be handled by the application, making it a good balance between reliability and performance.
 ## RQ4
-A retained message is stored by the broker and delivered immediately to any new subscriber.
+A retained message is stored by the broker and delivered immediately to any new online subscriber.
 In our project it can be used so that the user knows the remaining capacity of the bin.
-Even though the user might be offline the message won't be lost.
+Even though the subscriber might be offline the message won't be lost.
 ## RQ5
 `smartbin/+/motion` received messages on `smartbin/pir-01/motion` and `smartbin/pir-02/motion`, but not `smartbin/pir-01/status` or `smartbin/ultrasonic-01/fill`.
 The `+` wildcard matches exactly one level, so only topics with that exact three-level structure and motion at the end matched.
 ## RQ6